MobilityDB/MobilityDB-AWS/README.md

 Requirements
 ------------

-*   aws account
+*   AWS account
 *   docker latest version
-*   kubectl to deploy application/images from your host machine
+*   kubectl client to deploy application/images from your host machine
-*	eksctl to manage the aws cluster from your host machine
+*	eksctl client to manage the AWS cluster from your host machine

 Both approachs need to build the mobilitydb-aws image.

-### Build Citus on top of MobilityDB
-This image deploy Citus on top of MobilityDB.
-The Dockerfile contain both Citus and MobilityDB gist that work adequately.
-This gist need to be executed in all your cluster nodes if you follow the deployment using Citus cluster.
-Run it in the EKS cluster using kubectl command from your host machine if you follow the deployment in AWS EKS cluster.
+### Setting Up the Cloud-Native Docker Container
+If you're planning to deploy Citus on top of MobilityDB along with its essential requirements as a Docker container within your cluster, the following set of Bash commands should be executed on all nodes of your cluster.
+This applies specifically if you're opting for a deployment using a Citus cluster.

+In case you're deploying this on an Amazon EKS cluster, run these commands using the 'kubectl' command directly from your local machine.
+Here's how:
 ```bash
 git clone https://github.com/MobilityDB/MobilityDB-AWS.git
 cd MobilityDB-AWS